MrDweller/as-a-service-framework/README.md

 ### SLA system
 Using the SLA system [fabric-network](https://github.com/nalle631/fabric-network), configure the systems the same way as in *Data sharing only* except do NOT add authorization rules from the technicians to the work handlers `assign-worker` service.
 Instead add authorization for the technician systems that is registerd by the SLA system, to the work handlers `assign-worker` service, this also requires orchestration rules.
 Also, add authorization rules between this repository's technician systems to the SLA's technician systems over `assign-worker`.
 This is so that this repository's technician systems asks the SLA systems to be assigned the work task instead of directly to the work handler.

+## Trigger events
+In order to get the analytics to trigger an event, you could simply copy an event data point that is found `apache-spark/data/mower`, and place it at `apache-spark/data/stream/mower/`.
+This assumes that an spark application is running.
+If the running spark application is `predict_mower_decision_tree_stream.py` use the data point in `apache-spark/data/stream/mower/`.
+If instead `predict_mower_error_codes.py` is used, then use the data point in `apache-spark/data/stream/mower/error_codes`